Starting a Bookkeeping Business

 PL covers you for claims against you from third parties for personal injury, or property damage eg: an accident at work caused by someone tripping over a computer cable.
 It's not unknown for damages to reach six figures in public liability insurance cases and insurers sell cover based on the limit of liability the business needs.

 Marketing Your Book Keeping Business

-Perhaps the hardest part for any business is marketing to get a steady flow of customers and this is no exception for bookkeeping businesses.
+Perhaps the hardest part of any business is marketing to get a steady flow of customers, and this is no exception for bookkeeping businesses.

 If you're starting from scratch, then here are a few ways to get those first customers.

 Bear in mind that existing businesses will usually have bookkeepers or accountants already so your success rate with these will be less so look for new business start-ups.
 You could partner with some of the company formation services to see the new businesses formed in your area, contact BNI or your local chambers of commerce but essentially any organisation that deals with startup businesses.

 Many one-man-band businesses that start to grow may be looking for your services.
 Most sole traders are likely to prepare their books themselves but need someone to prepare accounts and get them to the inland revenue.
 So promote your services through the many online business forums and offer impartial advice to get recognised.